oslocyclotronlab/oslo-method-software/README.md

 The brew stuff is located in the /opt/homebrew folder.
 Be sure that you have the last version of the Command Tools by running: brew doctor

 For the loading, one issue appeared when compiling the files folding.f and foldingy.f (located in the /mama/src/libs/gf2/ folder).
-Here, it seems like the system cannot allocate place for the reponse matrix R(0:2047,0:2047) that appers in several COMMON statements.
-Until this problem is solved, you may replace R(0:2047,0:2047) -> R(0:1400,0:1400) at all places in the folding.f and folding.f files.
+Here, it seems like the system cannot allocate enough memory for the reponse matrix R(0:2047,0:2047), which appers in several COMMON statements.
+Until this problem is solved, you may replace R(0:2047,0:2047) -> R(0:1400,0:1400) at all places in the folding.f and foldingy.f files.
 Also be sure to correct the index from 2047 -> 1400 when the matrix is zero’ed, just search for R(I,J)= 0 and be sure that the I and J indexes are OK.
 (The draw back with a smaller response matrix R, is that you have 1401 instead of 2048 channels for your spectra.
 However, usually only some hundred channels are sufficiant for the Oslo Method.)

 Enjoy, Magne